Saturday

 Consumer Smart Glasses Report Quantitative Research within a Qualitative Framework, of MicroLED Microdisplays in the Near-Eye Optics Market with Supplemental Content on Prescription Waveguides

 This 2024 Consumer Smart Glasses Report is focused on the latest developments in near-eye display technology.
-Like all my reports, it is written to be readable by an educated but non-engineering audience.
-There is still a lot that an engineer would find of value, though some passages may come off as optics for dummies.
+This is a business report written to be readable by an educated but non-engineering audience… containing plenty that an engineer would find of value, too.

 The focus is on MicroLED microdisplays, put into the context of other competing light engine technologies, and includes an in-depth summary of the latest in waveguides, embedded within corrective optics.